-Four years ago in 2014, I interviewed Joseph Aditya about his small startup in the post “B2B business in Indonesia is all about TRUST” a B2B E-commerce startup focuses on industrial supplies and targeting over 500,000 businesses in Indonesia.
+Four years ago, I interviewed Joseph Aditya sharing his small startup Ralali: “B2B business in Indonesia is all about TRUST”.
+Ralali is a B2B E-commerce startup focusing on industrial supplies.
+The B2B startup’s targeting over 500,000 businesses in Indonesia.
 Now the startup already secured a series A funding with $US2.5M and scaled up to 160 staffs.
-Let’s chat again with Joseph to learn more about his startup journey’s progress
+Let’s chat again with Joseph to learn more about his startup journey’s progress.

 About regular morning talk, any specific interesting story/passion shared? and what is the result of this talk?